lyrics7/SmartDSP-Jarvis/README.md

 ### Highlights

-- Introduces a unified image-editing agent that imitates the iterative workflow of a professional human designer.
+- Introduces a unified **self-evolving image-editing agent** that emulates an expert human designer through iterative editing, tool selection, evaluation, and reflection.
-- Proposes **interleaved Multimodal Chain-of-Thought (iMCoT)** reasoning.
+- Proposes **interleaved Multimodal Chain-of-Thought (iMCoT)** to integrate visual observations with textual reasoning and mitigate instruction hallucination.
-- Introduces **Synergistic Editor-Evaluator Policy Optimization (SEPO)** for self-improvement without external rewards.
+- Introduces **Synergistic Editor-Evaluator Policy Optimization (SEPO)**, which jointly optimizes the Editor and Evaluator to enable self-improvement without external rewards.
-- Targets both **instruction hallucination** and **reward hacking** in agent-based image editing.
+- Addresses two key challenges in agent-based image editing: **instruction hallucination** and **reward hacking**.
-- Supports global and local fine-grained editing.
+- Supports both **global and local fine-grained photo editing** through seamless integration with Adobe Lightroom.
-- Integrates Adobe Lightroom into the agent workflow.
+- Establishes a unified **Editor-Evaluator framework** in which editing and evaluation capabilities can improve synergistically.
-- Demonstrates strong preservative editing and pixel-level content fidelity on ArtEdit-Bench.
+- On ArtEdit-Bench, outperforms Nano-Banana by **18.95% on average on preservative editing metrics**, including a **44.96% improvement in pixel-level content fidelity**.

 </td>
 </tr>